daattali/beautiful-jekyll/simple-capsule-wardrobe-guide.md

 ## Reviews

-> “As anyone who’s tried to make a capsule wardrobe knows, it’s easy to get overwhelmed and confused by all the “must-have” lists and “rules” floating around on Pinterest.
-Kelly’s guide cuts through all the noise with straightforward steps that makes creating a capsule wardrobe truly simple, and best of all - tailored to you and your needs.”
+> _As anyone who’s tried to make a capsule wardrobe knows, it’s easy to get overwhelmed and confused by all the “must-have” lists and “rules” floating around on Pinterest.
+Kelly’s guide cuts through all the noise with straightforward steps that makes creating a capsule wardrobe truly simple, and best of all - tailored to you and your needs._ - Emily

+> _My friend @simplehomemom has a capsule wadrobe guide that is simple and easy to follow!_ - Shelly from [@letsliveandlearn](https://www.instagram.com/letsliveandlearn/) or her website [here](https://letsliveandlearn.com/).